Habitat destruction: Forest conversion to agriculture

+Habitat size and numbers of species are systematically related.
+Physically larger species and those living at lower latitudes or in forests or oceans are more sensitive to reduction in habitat area.
+Conversion to "trivial" standardized ecosystems (e.g., monoculture following deforestation) effectively destroys habitat for the more diverse species.
+Even the simplest forms of agriculture affect diversity – through clearing or draining the land, discouraging weeds and pests, and encouraging just a limited set of domesticated plant and animal species.

 There are also feedbacks and interactions among the proximate and underlying causes of deforestation that can amplify the process.
 Road construction has the largest feedback effect, because it interacts with—and leads to—the establishment of new settlements and more people, which causes a growth in wood (logging) and food markets.
 Growth in these markets, in turn, progresses the commercialization of agriculture and logging industries.
 When these industries become commercialized, they must become more efficient by utilizing larger or more modern machinery that often has a worse effect on the habitat than traditional farming and logging methods.
 Either way, more land is cleared more rapidly for commercial markets.
 This common feedback example manifests just how closely related the proximate and underlying causes are to each other.

+Climate change

+Climate change contributes to destruction of some habitats, endangering various species.
+For example: